Shortest Paths without a Map, but with an Entropic Regularizer: The Evolving Tree Game

 Fork steps may increase the value of the potential function $P$, because the new edges have revised weight $> 0$.
-The following lemma bounds this increase. \begin{lemma} The total increase in $P$ due to all fork steps is at most $\eps \cdot O(k^2\log d_{\max})$. \end{lemma}
+The following lemma bounds this increase. \begin{lemma} The combined contribution of all fork steps to $P$ is an increase of at most $\eps \cdot O(k^2\log d_{\max})$. \end{lemma}

 \begin{proof} Consider a fork step that attaches new leaves $\ell_1,\dots,\ell_q$ to a leaf $u$.
 The new leaves are born with revised edge weights $\frac{2k-1}{2k-h_u-1}\eps 2^{-j}\le \eps 2^{-j+1}$, where $j$ is the current step number.
 Since $\sum_{i=1}^q y_{\ell_i}=y_u\le 1$ and $\sum_{i=1}^q x_{\ell_i}=x_u\le 1$, the change $\Delta P$ in $P$ satisfies